 Finally, you should pay attention to your personal stress level.
 Are you constantly worrying about how you can dig your way out of debt?
 Is financial stress negatively impacting your health?
 Introspection can be a valuable tool in making a bankruptcy determination.
 Although it is impossible to quantify monetarily, relief of mental anguish is arguably one of the most important benefits bankruptcy can provide.

 One critical mistake made by many consumers facing oppressive debt is trying to “hang on” as long as possible before filing for bankruptcy or even speaking to an attorney.
 This is almost never a good idea.
-Some forms of bankruptcy (like Chapter 13 bankruptcy) involve debt consolidation and partial repayment as well as discharge of certain obligations, so digging yourself deeper into a hole could negatively impact the terms of your eventual bankruptcy plan.
-Furthermore, retirement savings are usually completely protected in bankruptcy; borrowing against these funds or withdrawing them early to pay off debts that could be handled in bankruptcy unnecessarily puts your future at risk.
+Some forms of bankruptcy (like Chapter 13 bankruptcy) involve debt consolidation and partial repayment as well as discharge of certain obligations.
+Digging yourself deeper into a hole could negatively impact the terms of your eventual bankruptcy plan.
+Furthermore, retirement savings are usually completely protected in bankruptcy.
+Borrowing against these funds or withdrawing them early to pay off debts that could be handled in bankruptcy unnecessarily puts your future at risk.
 In addition, borrowing money to pay off other loans can damage your relationship with a wider network of credit providers, potentially impacting your future ability to secure credit.

-If you are concerned about your financial well-being, do not repeat the mistakes made by many in a similar situation: take notice of the common signs that bankruptcy could be right for you.
+Are you concerned about your financial well-being?
+Do not repeat the mistakes made by many in a similar situation.
+Take notice of the common signs that bankruptcy could be right for you.
 Then, call a Florida bankruptcy attorney as soon as possible to get the most out of your bankruptcy.